ajaiswal-ht/imdino/README.md

 - virtual environment

-clone the code. and cd to main folder of git project and on MAC do following:
+clone the code. and cd to project src folder of git project and on MAC do following:

 ```